tunv98/cv-platform/README.md

 A minimal, production-ready monorepo for a CV upload platform featuring:

-- Go backend with clean architecture, Google Cloud Storage (GCS) and Firestore adapters
+- Go backend with clean architecture, Google Cloud Storage (GCS) and Firestore infrastructure
 - Zap structured logging and Viper-based configuration with .env support
 - Next.js (App Router) frontend with a modern, accessible upload UI